 Can I join a course?

-From May 8th, on Monday or Thursday evenings, 7.00-9.15pm you can join the fourth of the Way of Discipleship modules, "Bible Confidence and Knowing the Story"
+From 8th January 2024, on Monday evenings, 7.00-9.15pm you can join the first of the Way of Discipleship modules, "Becoming Like Christ"

 Use this form to book on.

 I want to use the resource but need to have some support as to how to run and/or adapt it.